 The main difference will be for the goods to be transported by road from departure to destination under a single transit regime instead of the current procedures which require a series of national transit declarations to be made, involving extra time and cost.
 Also, ASEAN Transport Ministers under Protocol 3 of AFAFGIT, had approved that up to 500 trucks, issued with an 'ASEAN goods vehicle cross-border permit' by each ASEAN country, to be allowed to transport goods across borders from departure to destination point thus eliminating the need to transfer goods to a local truck at the border.

-Currently, the ACTS Pilot phases are being conducted in Participating AMS countries, namely Malaysia, Singapore, Thailand, Lao PDR, Cambodia and Viet Nam.
-The Pilot Phase was started in January 2020* and envisaged to move towards seamless ‘Full Live Operation by 2020.
+The ACTS Pilot phases were conducted in Participating AMS countries, namely Malaysia, Singapore, Thailand, Lao PDR, Cambodia and Viet Nam.
+The Pilot Phase was started in January 2020 and followed by ‘Full Live Operation in November 2020*.

-Note: Please contact your respective Customs and transport authority to join the Pilot and information related to measures responding to the COVID-19.
+Note: Please contact your respective Customs and transport authority to join the ACTS system and information related to measures responding to the COVID-19.
 Kindly refer to the contact information of the relevant officers as provided in the ACTS Information Portal.

 For the moment, Participating AMS have not indicated that there will be a fee payable for registering with ACTS to make transit declarations.
 It is recommended that no fee is levied, in the interests of trade facilitation.
 However, this will be a national decision on whether a registration fee will be levied by the Customs Authorities.